Red meat and dairy produced in the UK are among the most sustainable in the world.

 *Source - UNESCO IHE and AHDB

-Cows, sheep and pigs play a really important role in sustainable food production because they eat the plants and food by-products we can’t eat – and there’s a lot of them!
+Cows, sheep and pigs play a really important role in sustainable food production because they can turn the plants such as grass and food by-products we can't eat, into meat and milk for humans, providing high quality protein alongside a range of nutrients we can't make ourselves.

 Now, let’s be clear, everything we give to livestock to eat is balanced in nutrients and of good quality, but most of it isn’t food we can eat.